 The factor Xa inhibitors have a unique mechanism of action compared with warfarin.
 Factor Xa is common to both the intrinsic and extrinsic pathways of the clotting cascade making it an excellent target for anticoagulation therapy.
 It plays a significant role in the formation of thrombin from prothrombin.
-Inhibition of Xa leads to a significant reduction in thrombin and ultimately clot formation [130].
+Inhibition of Xa leads to a significant reduction in thrombin and ultimately clot formation [132].
 All of the currently available factor Xa inhibitors are contraindicated for use in patients experiencing active bleeding.
 The most serious bleeding event is intracranial hemorrhage.
-Patients with atrial fibrillation should be assessed for bleeding risk using the HAS-BLED (hypertension, abnormal renal/ liver function, stroke, bleeding history, labile INR, elderly, drugs/alcohol concomitant) risk score [130].
-Additionally, all of the factor Xa inhibitors carry a black-box warning advising that premature discontinuation leads to increased risk for ischemic events.
-There are no currently approved antidotes for reversal of these agents [26; 130].
+Patients with atrial fibrillation should be assessed for bleeding risk using the HAS-BLED (hypertension, abnormal renal/ liver function, stroke, bleeding history, labile INR, elderly, drugs/alcohol concomitant) risk score [28; 132].
+Additionally, all of the factor Xa inhibitors carry a black-box warning advising that premature discontinuation leads to increased risk for ischemic events [33; 132].